IsmaUPC/Quests/index.md

 So ..
 Is this really a good structure to follow for our design?

-## What quests are and how to create them properly
+## How to properly create a Quest

-A quest is an errand, a small mission, outside of the usual tasks that has the function of providing experience to the player, making the world they inhabit more familiar and providing something less brainy than the main story as well as being a small branch of the preset narrative.

 Lately the trend when developing video games is to try to make the player feel free and have the feeling of writing his own story, because the feeling of choosing gives them satisfaction, since they are not weighed down by a fixed script, at least not 100%. %.

 The first step in creating a quest is to pose a problem to the player, but this must be attractive, first providing a call with a brushstroke of information, from a letter on a table that shines to a lady asking for help.
-Whether this element is object or person, when it is interacted with the player, it must give the player an idea of ​​what they are going to face, giving the player room to decide whether to accept the quest or not.
+Whether this element is object or person, when it is interacted with the player, it must give the player an idea of what they are going to face, giving the player room to decide whether to accept the quest or not.

 Advising the player and giving him an idea about what his actions can do, influences decision-making and will give him a better sense of immersion.

-## How to guide the player, without him noticing
+### How to guide the player, without him noticing

 It is true that we want to convey a sense of freedom to the player, but at the same time we do not want him to lose himself, but we cannot take him by the hand and stop treating him as a rational being, so you have to find a balance.
 The player will be guided based on the key concepts of the mission, an object to carry, a person to protect or a puzzle to solve.
 The clues that we want the player to follow must be "subtle" but findable and easy to follow once understood.
 Let the interest flow not only from the reward, but from the sense of adventure.

+### Make your world alive.